ChilliCream/hotchocolate-docs/website/versioned_docs/version-0.7.0/example-star-wars-code-first.md

 dotnet run --project StarWars/StarWars.csproj -c release
 ```

 The service should start-up and run on the port 5000.
-Get GraphiQL and fire up your queries against the schema.
+In order to test your server and send queries head over to our playground endpoint: http://127.0.0.1:5000/playground

 The template source code is located [here](https://github.com/ChilliCream/hotchocolate-templates/tree/master/StarWars/content).